Teremia Mare

-Name
+Geography

+Teremia Mare is located in the southwest of the Mureș Plain, on the border with Serbia.

+The area has a temperate continental climate with slight Mediterranean influences, featuring an annual average temperature of 10.8°C and a multi-year average precipitation of 536.3 mm.
+Winters are generally mild, summers are moderately warm, and both spring and autumn tend to be longer seasons.

+The dominant vegetation is grassy.
+The arboreal vegetation is characterized by the presence of black locust, mulberry and poplar, and the shrub vegetation by blackthorn and hawthorn.

+The local fauna includes species well-adapted to the area, such as the field mouse, polecat, steppe ferret, and hare.
+Among the bird species commonly found are the skylark, quail, partridge, pheasant, starling, and woodcock.
+The region also hosts a high population of locusts, crickets, and various other insects.

 History

 The first recorded mention of Teremia Mare dates from 1256, under the name of Teremteluk.
 Between 1769 and 1770, the locality was re-established by colonization with Germans (Swabians) from Alsace and Württemberg.
 It formed a common colony with Teremia Mică, Comloș and Tomnatic.
 The Catholic church and the school were built in 1770.
 The Germans called the village Marienfeld or Großteremin.
 In 1785 it was bought by Cristofor Nakó, and in 1835 it became the property of Ioan Nakó.

 In the interwar period it was part of Plasa Comloșu Mare, Timiș-Torontal County and was a German locality, with very few Romanians and Hungarians.
 After World War II, the Germans began to leave the locality.
 Gradually, the Romanians take their place.
 Immediately after the 1989 revolution, the mass exodus of the Germans took place, so that Teremia Mare became a majority Romanian locality.

 Demographics

-Teremia Mare had a population of 4,019 inhabitants at the 2011 census, down 3% from the 2002 census.
-Most inhabitants are Romanians (86.04%), larger minorities being represented by Hungarians (4.4%), Roma (1.64%) and Germans (1%).
-For 6.15% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (77.78%), but there are also minorities of Roman Catholics (6.54%), Pentecostals (4.98%), Baptists (1.82%), Jehovah's Witnesses (1.12%) and Reformed (1.09%).
-For 6.15% of the population, religious affiliation is unknown.
+Teremia Mare had a population of 3,603 inhabitants at the 2021 census, down 10.35% from the 2011 census.
+Most inhabitants are Romanians (85.31%), larger minorities being represented by Hungarians (3.13%) and Roma (1.24%).
+For 9.63% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (72.3%), but there are also minorities of Pentecostals (8.43%), Roman Catholics (5.35%) and Baptists (1.08%).
+For 10.15% of the population, religious affiliation is unknown.